 The rapid growth of decentralized and distributed power generation, electricity in particular, in the power system has resulted in significant changes in supply, dispatch, and demand sections [1,2].
 On the other hand, the effects of climate change, fossil fuel resource depletion, policy incentives, and the public’s awareness of sustainability have ramped up renewable distributed generation (RDG).
 RDG will outstrip their traditional and dirty fossil fuel-based rivals in power generation by 2025 .
 It is also important to note that RDG will become the largest and the leading source of electricity generation by supplying more than one-third of the global electricity demand by that time [3-5].

-Therefore, power systems have faced a major challenge that is the need for meeting the energy trilemma objectives: cost-effectiveness, reduction of CO2 emissions, and resilience .
+Therefore, power systems have faced a major challenge which is the need for meeting the energy trilemma objectives: cost-effectiveness, reduction of CO2 emissions, and resilience .
 The key drivers of the enormous increase of RDG technologies are relevant to the distributed generation (DG) feature, environmentally friendly (reduction of CO2 emissions), and lower price of renewables .

 The Energy Hub is a recently established concept for balancing and managing supply, dispatch, demand, and energy storage devices in which there are multiple energy carriers including electricity, hydrogen, heat, or gas [1,7].
 The handling of the energy hub can either be direct or via conversion equipment and one or more energy carriers can be utilized .